tugraz-isds/datasets/movies/README.md

 **Movies.csv:** The movies file contains metadata on over 10,000 different movie titles.
 The datapoints included in the file are:
 - *MovieID* : An ID that uniquely identifies each movie.
-- *OriginalLanguage* : The language of the original movie title, denoted in it's [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard language code equivalent.
+- *OriginalLanguage* : The language of the original movie title, denoted in it's [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code equivalent.
 - *OriginalTitle* : The title of the movie in it's original language.
 - *EnglishTitle* : The english equivalent of the original title.
 - *Budget* : The amount of money invented into making the movie.